OWASP/www-project-purpleteam/index.md

 ---

-For more details about purpleteam see the main purpleteam-labs website at [purpleteam-labs.com](https://purpleteam-labs.com)
+For more details about PurpleTeam see the main purpleteam-labs website at [purpleteam-labs.com](https://purpleteam-labs.com)

 <br>